dgaydukov/cert-aws/sa/files/sa.md

 # < Content-Length: 2
 ```
 S3 security:
-* use s3/custom encryption to encrypt data before storing them on s3 and decrypt them when you download them
+* use s3 custom encryption to encrypt data before storing them on s3 and decrypt them when you download them
 * use versioning to preserve, retrieve, and restore every version of every object stored in your Amazon S3 bucket
 * enable mfa delete for bucket - it's part of versioning.
 So you can just enable versioning or enable versioning + mfa delete (you can't enable mfa delete without enable versioning).
 mfa delete can be enabled only from cli (currently no way to enable it from web console).
 You should use root account (so you should activate mfa first for root account) cause only the bucket owner (root account) can enable MFA Delete.
 `aws s3api put-bucket-versioning --bucket=my2fadeletebucket --versioning-configuration Status=Enabled,MFADelete=Enabled --mfa "arn:aws:iam::ACCOUNT_ID:mfa/root-account-mfa-device 123456" --profile=root`
-If you use cli, don't forget to clean it after you set up mfa delete.
+If you use cli, don't forget to clean root credentials after you set up mfa delete.
 Since mfa delete automatically enable versioning, if you just delete file it adds additional version with delete marker.
 If you want permanently delete file you have to delete specific version.
 You can't delete version from console, if you try you get `You can’t delete object versions because Multi-factor authentication (MFA) delete is enabled for this bucket.
 To modify MFA delete settings, use the AWS CLI, AWS SDK, or the Amazon S3 REST API.`.
 If you try to delete from cli without 2fa you will get `An error occurred (AccessDenied) when calling the DeleteObject operation: Mfa Authentication must be used for this request`.
 If you supply 2fa and run `aws s3api delete-object --bucket=my2fadeletebucket --key=dummy.pdf --version-id=hZaCTAcGEMX9tzF6MUfAq4obRq_AhWk8 --mfa="arn:aws:iam::ACCOUNT_ID:mfa/user2fa 547063" --profile=user2fa`
 you will get `An error occurred (AccessDenied) when calling the DeleteObject operation: This operation may only be performed by the bucket owner`.
 So only root user can delete versions from now on.
 Bucket can be in 1 of 3 state:
 * unversioned (the default)
 * versioning-enabled - once you enable versioning, you can't disable it, you can only suspend and bucket would be in versioning-suspended status.
 Once you enable versioning existing objects get version `null`.
-* versioning-suspended - for each put `null` version is added for object, if you add second time object with same name, it just overwrite object with `null` version
+* versioning-suspended - for each put `null` version is added for object (older version stayed), if you add second time object with same name, it just overwrite object with `null` version
 Example of file upload/remove for different stage:
-* unversioned: - upload - file1/file2 (no versions, if we remove object we actually remove object)
+* unversioned: upload - file1/file2 (no versions, if we remove object we actually remove object)
 * enable versioning: upload - file3.
 Now file1/file2 - versionID - null, file3 - `8Vj9YCaBwERBxRv2SmwuwE12P3HVUv8o`
 Reupload file1/file3 and delete file2.
 Now all files has 2 versions:
     * file1 - null & current